MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-301.md

 10. From the ***Quick start*** page of your ***Translator Text*** service, navigate to the first step, ***Grab your keys***, and click ***Keys*** (you can also achieve this by clicking the blue hyperlink Keys, located in the services navigation menu, denoted by the key icon).
 This will reveal your service ***Keys***.
 11. Take a copy of one of the displayed keys, as you will need this later in your project.

-## **Chapter 2 – Set up the Unity Project**
+## Chapter 2 – Set up the Unity project

 Set up and test your mixed reality immersive headset.

 > [!NOTE]
-> You will ***not*** require Motion Controllers for this Lab.
-If you need support setting up the immersive headset, please click [HERE](https://support.microsoft.com/en-au/help/4043101/windows-10-set-up-windows-mixed-reality).
+> You will not need motion controllers for this course.
+If you need support setting up an immersive headset, please [follow these steps](https://support.microsoft.com/en-au/help/4043101/windows-10-set-up-windows-mixed-reality).

-The following is a typical set up for developing with mixed reality, and as such, is a good template for other projects.
+The following is a typical set up for developing with mixed reality and, as such, is a good template for other projects:

 1. Open **Unity** and click **New**.

     ![Start new Unity project.](images/AzureLabs-Lab1-08.png)